DeadWisdom/blazon/README.md

 coming in is correct, we just want it to be correct by the time we use it.

-An analogy: I don't care about the shape of the cookie dough as it enters the cutter, I only care that it comes out as right shape.
+An analogy: I don't care about the shape of the cookie dough as it enters the cutter, I only care that it comes out as the right shape.

 A simple example: